marcelhekking/cookiecutter-drf/{{cookiecutter.project_slug}}/backend/README.md

 - Install dependencies: `uv sync`
 - Create public directory for mediafiles and staticfiles: `make public`
 - Create the build: `make build`
+- Set environment variables: `export $(grep -v '^#' .env_var | xargs)`
-- Start the containers: `make start`
+- Start Nginx and run the app: `make start`

+Connect to the Django admin running on local host: `http://localhost/admin`.
+Login with name of the admin specified in `ADMINS` and the password `OnlyValidLocally`.

-To stop and remove all containers: `make stop`
+To stop and remove all containers:

+- `make stop`

 ### Starting containers after first time running

-For subsequent starts of the containers use: `make start`
+For subsequent starts of the containers use:

+- `make start`